kndykndy/iwtkm/course-aws-architect/01-practitioner/01-Intro.md

 **Billing Alerts/Alarms** will warn you automatically when a given level of AWS spend is reached, so you won't pay money without realising it.

-## Identity & Access Management - IAM

-It is Global service, you do not specify a region when using it.
-IAM users and groups are GLOBAL.

 ## Accessing AWS

-- visually via AWS Console in browser
+- visually via AWS Console in a browser
 - programmatically via CLI
 - programmatically via SDK

-## Access details

 Root account is the email address used to create an AWS account.
 It should not be shared with anyone.
 Instead, a user for each individual within an org should be created.
 Root account must be